Wolfbatcat/ao3-userscripts/documentation/Reading Time & Quality Score.md

 - Word-based scoring avoids:
   - Punishing long fics just for being long.
   - Rewarding fics split into tiny chapters.
 - **Normalization (optional):**
   - Converts raw scores into a 0–100 scale.
-  - You choose the **“max score”** baseline (default: 24).
+  - You choose the **“max raw score”** baseline (default: 22).
+Fics that score higher than that will appear as "100".
-  - **Best practice:** set max score to the **highest raw score in your fandom** — that fic will be treated as “perfect.”
-Keep in mind that smaller and medium-sized fandoms average higher scores than larger fandoms.
+  - **Best practice:** Pick a max score that matches the **strongest high-performing fics** in your fandom, not the single highest outlier.
+Larger fandoms usually peak a bit lower, smaller ones a bit higher.
   - Want more forgiving scores?
-Just set the max score lower.
+Set the max score lower.
   - Configurable thresholds color-code scores.
   - **Hide works by score:** Optionally filter out works below a minimum quality score threshold.

 ![Quality Score](https://raw.githubusercontent.com/Wolfbatcat/ao3-userscripts/refs/heads/main/images/image_reading-time-quality-score-2.png "Quality Score Settings")